markormesher/tfl-to-mqtt/README.md

 ## MQTT Topics

 Lines only have a single status _most_ of the time, but sometimes have more if there are multiple issues affecting them.
-Indexes below (`i`) start from zero.
+Indexes below (`i`) start from one.

 - `${prefix}/state/modes/${mode}/lines/${line}/status_${i}/severity` - severity type for the `i`th status value of the given mode and line
 - `${prefix}/state/modes/${mode}/lines/${line}/status_${i}/reason` - reason for the `i`th status value of the given mode and line (may be blank)